 The world-famous Stonehenge has inspired people for millennia.
-Bring your school group and discover a fantastic range of cross-curricular options designed for every key stage.
+Take your class back in time to walk in the footsteps of their Neolithic forefathers and bring prehistory to life.
+Discover a fantastic range of cross-curricular options designed for every key stage.

 Support your teaching in the classroom by stepping out of it.
 A visit to Stonehenge will help you bring learning to life, covering multiple topics across the curriculum and key stages.

 - KS1 History: Significant historical events, people and places in their own locality

 - KS1 Geography: Geographical skills and fieldwork

 - KS2 History: A local history study.
 Changes in Britain from the Stone Age to the Iron Age

 - KS2 Geography: Geographical skills and fieldwork: use fieldwork to observe, measure, record and present human and physical features in the local area.
 Human geography: types of settlement and land use

 - KS3 History: A local history study.
 A study of an aspect or theme in British history that consolidates and extends pupils’ chronological knowledge from before 1066

 - KS3 Geography: Human geography: understand how human and physical processes interact to influence and change landscapes and environments